2024-11-04

 st started with a screen session for tabs/multiplexing in any environment. st -e screen.

-ctrl+a c creates new terminal buffers, ctrl+a p and ctrl+a n switch between them. this is extremely fast, works on other systems and terminals and shows that virtual terminals do not need to support tabs
+ctrl+a c creates new terminal buffers, ctrl+a p and ctrl+a n switch between them. this is extremely fast and surprisingly easy to physically execute, and works even on remote shells. it shows that virtual terminals do not need tab support (with keybindings for it differing between terminals).

 • fig: search for files containing all of the given keywords